One product that I can’t live without this week, or probably any week?

 Seriously.
 Witch Hazel is amazing.
 Do you know how many different things you can use it to help with?
 The answer is SO MANY.
-I started using it everyday a few weeks ago when I was having a horrible reaction to a mosquito bite and my mom suggested I try it.
-Not only does witch hazel soothe inflammation and itching (as in bug bites) but it also has beneficial properties for these six common irritations and many more.
+I started using it everyday a few weeks ago after having a horrible reaction to a mosquito bite.
+My mom suggested I try it and it really helped.
+Witch hazel soothes inflammation and itching (as in bug bites).
+It also has beneficial properties for these six common irritations and many more:

 - It’s a natural astringent This means that it is great for removing impurities from your skin, including dirt, makeup and oil that face cleanser may leave behind.
 And since it has antibacterial properties along with the ability to reduce irritation and inflammation, it’s great for treating existing blemishes and preventing new ones.
 Not only that, but it refines pores while helping to retain natural moisture.
 To be honest, it’s sort of a miracle skin care product.

 - Use it to stop bleeding Witch hazel naturally tightens skin and promotes faster healing so it can be applied to minor cuts and scrapes to stop bleeding (and bloody noses.)

 - Soothe a sore throat Gargle to decrease inflammation and soreness.
 Just be sure to fully rinse your mouth and brush your teeth.
 Make sure to never swallow the witch hazel.